arkopaldutt/HiddenBCD/README.md

 Finally, if you want to run larger jobs, there are scripts on running numerical experiments with the sequential and multi-shot protocol for solving HBCD in `jobs`.
 Post-processing of experimental data is illustrated in `process_jobs.py`.
 Data obtained in our numerical experiments and used in generating results for the paper can also be found here.
 ### Requirements

-To run this package, we recommend installing the requirements specified in [tf_requirements.txt](https://github.com/ichuang/pyqsp/blob/master/tf_requirements.txt)
+To run this package, we recommend installing the requirements specified in [hbcd_requirements.txt](https://github.com/)

 ## Citing this repository

-To cite this repository please include a reference to our paper (arXiv link coming soon!).
+To cite this repository please include a reference to our [paper](https://arxiv.org/abs/2304.02053).